Anti-Irish sentiment: 19th century

 In Liverpool, England, where many Irish immigrants settled following the Great Famine, anti-Irish prejudice was widespread.
 The sheer numbers of people coming across the Irish sea and settling in the poorer districts of the city led to physical attacks and it became common practice for those with Irish accents or even Irish names to be barred from jobs, public houses and employment opportunities.

 In 1836, young Benjamin Disraeli wrote:

 In 1882, five people were murdered in the Maamtrasna, on the border between County Mayo and County Galway in Ireland.
 Covering the incident, The Spectator wrote the following:

+During the 1700s and 1800s, many states in the United States allowed non-citizens to vote.
+Anti-Irish Catholic sentiment following the War of 1812 and intensifying again in the 1840s lead many states, particularly in the Northeast, to amend their constitutions to prohibit non-citizens from voting.
+States that banned non-citizen voting during this time included New Hampshire in 1814, Virginia in 1818, Connecticut in 1819, New Jersey in 1820, Massachusetts in 1822, Vermont in 1828, Pennsylvania in 1838, Delaware in 1831, Tennessee in 1834, Rhode Island in 1842, Illinois in 1848, Ohio and Maryland in 1851, and North Carolina in 1856.

 Nineteenth-century Protestant American "Nativist" discrimination against Irish Catholics reached a peak in the mid-1850s when the Know-Nothing Movement tried to oust Catholics from public office.
 Henry Winter Davis, an active Know-Nothing, was elected on the new "American Party" ticket to Congress from Maryland.
-He told Congress that the un-American Irish Catholic immigrants were to blame for the recent election of Democrat James Buchanan as president, stating: The recent election has developed in an aggravated form every evil against which the American party protested.
-Foreign allies have decided the government of the country -- men naturalized in thousands on the eve of the election.
-Again in the fierce struggle for supremacy, men have forgotten the ban which the Republic puts on the intrusion of religious influence on the political arena.
-These influences have brought vast multitudes of foreign-born citizens to the polls, ignorant of American interests, without American feelings, influenced by foreign sympathies, to vote on American affairs; and those votes have, in point of fact, accomplished the present result.
+He told Congress that the un-American Irish Catholic immigrants were to blame for the recent election of Democrat James Buchanan as president, stating:

 Much of the opposition came from Irish Protestants, as in the 1831 riots in Philadelphia, Pennsylvania.